Martin-H1/6502/Brainfast/README.md

 improved performance over the previous.
 The first was a pure interpreter.
 The second was a direct thread code interpreter.
 The third version was a subroutine threaded interpreter.
-The final version was a compiler that produced directl executable code, as well as optimizing successive increment or decrement operations into higher level operations (e.g. addition or subtraction).
+The final version was a compiler that produced direct executable code, as well as optimizing successive increment or decrement operations into higher level operations (e.g. addition or subtraction).